m-ciesielski-lab/portfolio/Postman Collection/Tests Trello board backgrounds.md

-# Create and tests board backgrounds ins Trello app
+# Create and tests board backgrounds in Trello app